The Hilltopper Classic

 Kaija Snyder Paradigm

-TL;DR: Just do whatever.
+TL;DR: Do whatever you're in for.
 Don't care if or where you sit/stand.
 I'm good with speed.
-I like everything but I pref more progressive stuff and I'm bored of theory.
+I like everything but I pref more progressive stuff and I'm bored of theory (which is maybe a product of inexperience/a lack of complete understanding: I didn't go to camp and my circuit experience is generally ~3 tournaments/year).
+I default to offense/defense/util.
+Magnitude of impacts should be adjusted to the standard (assuming it's not some variation of util) but if you don't do that work understand that I won't either.
 Put me on the email chain (firstname.lastname@example.org).
 Don't read graphic depictions of sex abuse in front of me and don't be an asshole.
 I'm not going to time you.
+She/her/hers.

-Experience: I graduated from Neenah, WI in 2016.
+Experience: I graduated from Neenah (WI) in 2016.
 My freshman and sophomore years, I debated v e r y sporadically in PF, and transitioned to LD as a junior to compete much more seriously and competitively in and out of WI for the rest of my career.
 I started coaching Neenah post graduation and am now one of three coaches there.
 I coach all of Neenah's LDers.
-I occasionally work with our policy kids.
-Neenah does not have PF teams.
+I occasionally work with our policy kids & PFers.

-My prefs: I'm generally very tabs.
+My prefs: I am in for anything that isn't fucked-up (as in, offensive/discriminatory--I'm cool to vote for debate bad and death good).
 I'll flow it all and I'll yell clear (although I don’t especially like to) if nec.
 You do you however you do you best.
 I don't feel especially warm (or cold) towards any particular argument.
 I pref progressive rounds; I'd rather judge a kritical round than a traditional one but it isn't like I'm less apt to vote for traditional constructives.

 I was not super progressive as a debater, namely because that change didn’t reach my judging pool when I was in high school, but I do appreciate that style more as a judge/coach.
 In that effect, I am not well-read on k literature.
-If what you’re reading isn’t relatively common, please explain it well (I do still encourage you to read it).
+If what you’re reading isn’t relatively common, please explain maybe 10% more clearly (I do still encourage you to read it).

 I’m good with speed.
-I would like to be on email chains (email@example.com), but I would generally consider myself a hyper-specific 9.1/10 on the speed scale.
+I would like to be on email chains (email@example.com).
+I would generally consider myself a hyper-specific 9.1/10 on the speed scale.

 Your prefs: I suggest preffing me high if you fall somewhere in the middle of the scale that is proper and progressive debate, pref me somewhere in the middle if you’re running something incredibly dense that requires extensive background knowledge, and strike me if you’re running something you don’t understand yourself or if your general strat includes being an asshole to your opponents (I am R E A L L Y not about that; be nice).